Comprando en los Mercados y Tiendas *

 I am slowing gravitating toward my favorite vendors:

 Regarding bargaining: In the first place, I am awful at bargaining.
 Since I mostly buy everyday items and not “touristy” stuff, I am usually offered the same prices as everyone else.
 And they are so low, how can I try to get a better deal?
-One day last year, however, a banana vendor on the street asked for 5 soles for two bananas.
+One day last year, however, a banana vendor on the street asked for five soles for two bananas.
 I looked at him and said in a surprised voice as I dropped the bananas, “CINCO SOLES???”
 He laughed and knew I had him.
 I bought them for a sol, then gave him a half sole for his sense of humor.
+(Five soles is about $1.60 USD)

 Back to the speciality streets.
 Here are a few within walking distance of my quarters:

-There are also streets that mostly have shops that sell underwear; shoes; audio equipment, printer ink (!), computers, fabrics just for upholstery; blankets; zippers, bindings and other sewing notions; wedding paraphernalia; baby stuff; school supplies…you name it.
-There are also streets for the buyers of gold; shoe repairer shops; as well as for internet cafes and copy centers..
+There are also streets that mostly have shops that sell underwear; shoes; audio equipment, printer ink (!), computers, fabrics just for upholstery; blankets; zippers, bindings and other sewing notions; hardware, wedding paraphernalia; baby stuff; school supplies…you name it.
+There are also streets for the buyers of gold; shoe repair shops; as well as for internet cafes and copy centers.

 Oh, and those little quail eggs.
 I LOVE those.
 But the only place I find them is on these little carts in the street.
 The women who sell them move around so you are never sure when you are going to come upon them.
 It is easier to find them in the morning.
 When you ask for a bag, you get 5 little peeled eggs for a sol (about 33 cents).
 They are so good!
 I want to get some to bring home for a salad, but I always end up eating them while walking down the street.